Math Fun

 So, how did ancient civilizations assign the day names in today's universally established order?
 The answer is truly eye-opening.
 Stay with it; it is a long read.

-In ancient times, only seven heavenly bodies were known, revered, and given a name.
+In ancient times, only seven heavenly bodies were known and revered.
+Each was given a name.
 The planets Uranus and Neptune had yet to be discovered.
-Each of the seven godly objects was sacred, and each was an embodiment of a God.
-Each new day was devoted to a heavenly object in a seven-day rotation.
+Each of the seven objects was sacred, and each was an embodiment of a God or Goddess.
+Each new day was devoted to a celestial object in a seven-day rotation.

 So, we should think that the lineup of the days would be as follows: